sherlynng/samplerepo-pr-practice/README.md

 A sample repo for practicing how to create Pull Requests

 # Introduction
 Creating Pull Requsts (PRs) is needed when using RCS in a multi-person projects.
 This repo can be used to practice creating PRs.
+It is important to be able to create PRs.